apnadkarni/tcl-cffi/BUILD.md

 installation that was also built with MinGW-w64.
 Without this, the build system will use the `tclsh` that comes with the `msys2` installation that comes with MinGW-w64.
 That is **not** what you want.

+The TEA build system using gcc does not strip symbols so you may want to optionally strip the built library if desired.
+On Windows, this will shrink the binary by more than a factor of three.
+You can either do this using `strip` after building or include the `-s` flag in `LDFLAGS` on the `configure` commands above.